IVSoftware/wait-box-4-8/README.md

-The key to making this scheme behave is to make sure `MainForm.Handle` is the _first_ window created.
+The key to making this scheme behave is to make sure `MainForm.Handle` is the _first_ window created (because the OS typically considers the first visible top-level window to be the primary UI window for the process).
 Ordinarily, the `Handle` is created when the form is shown.
 But in this case, we want to show the `WaitBox` (and its asynchronous `ProgressBar`) first.
 Here's one way to make this work:

 1. Force the main for window creation using `_ = Handle;`
-2. Override `SetVisibleCore` and prevent `MainForm` from becoming visible until we're ready for it.
+2. Override `SetVisibleCore` and prevent `MainForm` from becoming visible until we're ready.
 3. Using `BeginInvoke`, post a message at the tail of the message queue to show the wait box.

 ___